bitagoras/xtype/README.md

 5. Chunk data mode for efficient writing and reading of big files
 6. Compressed elements
 7. Included checksum
-8. Definition for date and time notation
+8. Definitions for date and time notation
-9. Units definitions
+9. Definitions for units

 Status
 ------